Noun Complements

 Noun Complements Vs. Appositives

 Noun complements complete the meaning of a noun and are typically clauses or phrases.
-Appositives, on the other hand, provide supplementary information about nouns by renaming or clarifying them, often set off by commas.
-Noun complements are essential, while appositives offer additional details without changing the core message of the sentence.
+Appositives, on the other hand, provide supplementary information about nouns by renaming or clarifying them, and are often set off by commas.
+Noun complements are essential, while appositives offer additional details without changing the core meaning of the sentence.
 Here are some examples:

 My sister's choice to study abroad was life-changing.